vcojocaru/isqbp2026/registration/index.md

    banner: /isqbp2026/assets/images/pages/registration_page_banner_image.jpg
 ---

-Registration and abstract submission will open on <span style="color:red">15.01.2026</span>
+Registration and abstract submission will open on <span style="color:red">**15.01.2026**</span>

-The registration fees include the access to all lectures and networking events except the banquet for which a separate registration is necessary.
-The registration form with payment options will be available here soon
+The registration fees include the access to all lectures and the banquet for which a separate registration is necessary.

+<span style="color:red">The registration fees and the form with payment options will be available here soon</span>

+***

 ### Abstract submission deadline: <span style="color:red">15.03.2026</span>